 Major Tory donor and four Conservative MPs given honours

-Tory senior treasury Mohamed Mansour, who gave £5 million to the party, has been awarded a knighthood.
+Tory senior treasury Mohamed Mansour, who gave £5m to the party, has been awarded a knighthood

-A major Tory donor and four MPs have been awarded honours on the recommendation of Rishi Sunak.
+A major Tory donor who gave £5m to the Conservative Party last year has been awarded a knighthood.

-Businessman Mohamed Mansour, who gave £5 million to the Tories in 2023 and is a senior treasurer at the party, was knighted for business, charity and political service.
+Businessman Mohamed Mansour, who is a senior treasurer at the party and a former Egyptian government minister, was knighted for business, charity and political service.

+Sources at No 10 pointed to Mr Mansour’s support for The Prince’s Foundation – now The King’s Foundation – and a major contributor to St Paul’s Cathedral’s Remember Me project, which raised money for a physical memorial to those who died of Covid-19 in the UK.

-Labour Party chairwoman Anneliese Dodds hit out at the Prime Minister for recommending the honour.
+Labour Party chair Anneliese Dodds hit out at the prime minister for recommending the honour.

 “Either way, it shows a blatant disrespect for the office he should feel privileged to hold.”